Ouranosinc/cowbird/docs/components.rst

 The permissions found on the files are synchronized with the permissions found on `Magpie`.
 If `Magpie` uses a `secure-data-proxy` service, this service handles the permissions of those files.
 If a file does not have a corresponding route on the `secure-data-proxy` service, it will use the closest parent permissions.
-If no such service is found, the user files are assumed to be fully available with read and write permissions for the user.
+Note that the route resources found under the `secure-data-proxy` service must match exactly a path on the filesystem, starting with the directory name ``wpsoutputs``, and following with the desired children directories/file names.
+If no `secure-data-proxy` service is found, the user files are assumed to be fully available with read and write permissions for the user.
 Note that if the file does not have any read or write permissions, the hardlink will not be available in the user's workspace.

 Note that different design choices were made to respect the constraints of the file system and to prevent the user from accessing forbidden data: